 He and his wife, Kristin, are raising their two young kids, while both working full time, in South Beaverton.
 The family is active users of THPRD’s recreation centers, trails, camps, and, especially, its playgrounds.

 A career communications and community relations professional, Alfredo has forged connections throughout Washington County and beyond in his work as the community relations manager for Portland Community College’s western service district.
-He has served on numerous west side boards and committees, including the Five Oaks Museum, where he is currently the board co-chair.
+He has served on numerous west side boards and committees, including the board of directors for Washington County's Five Oaks Museum since 2020.

 Proudly bi-racial and bi-cultural, Alfredo was born into a large, active Mexican American family in the border city of El Paso, Texas, but grew up a world away in the timber town of Roseburg in Southern Oregon.